LennieLENNIE

 The Shed

 Practice over chord changes.
-Real tunes, real progressions.
 Apply what you've drilled in the gym to actual music.

 Sketch Pad